 Jeffrey Doe is a critically-acclaimed editor of feature documentaries, television shows, music videos, and commercials.
 His work has earned nominations from The Association of Independent Creative Editors (AICE), The Music Video Production Association (MVPA) for best editing, as well as an Emmy nomination from the Television Academy of Arts & Sciences for "Best Multi-Camera Editing."

-Jeffrey’s most recent feature-length project was the documentary Salinger about the famous reclusive author J.D.
+Having always loved the documentary form, Jeffrey’s most recent documentary feature was Salinger, about the famous reclusive author J.D.
 Salinger.
 Directed by Shane Salerno, the highly anticipated documentary premiered at the Telluride Film Festival to much fanfare and was released theatrically by The Weinstein Company.
 In 2014, Salinger premiered as the 200th episode of PBS’s renowned American Masters series and drove the late author's 1951 novel, The Catcher in the Rye, to No. 1 on Amazon the night it aired.

 Some of Jeffrey’s other notable projects have included the 2008 Grammy award winner for Best Music Documentary Runnin’ Down a Dream directed by Peter Bogdanovich, the multi-festival award-winning Soundtrack for a Revolution produced by Danny Glover and directed by Bill Guttentag and Dan Sturman, and the Melbourne Film Festival “Most Popular Documentary” award-winner